 This past year was one of the best years EVER!
 I got engaged, married, landed an incredible job, moved to my dream apartment in the city, got the cutest puppy, and grew more than I could have ever imagined.
 Life has been good to me to say the least.
 BUT, even after all my blessings I was feeling incredibly burned out and I’m not going to lie, Booking a one way flight to Fiji for my husband and I never looked more appealing.

 There has been this huge movement lately with the phrase “Self Care” and for me, it could not have come at a more perfect time.
-It is a stance on doing things for yourself because your mental, physical, and emotional health is more important than any event, hang out, work overtime opportunity, obligation, or even something fun.
+It is a stance on doing things for yourself because your mental, physical, and emotional health is more important than any event, hang out, overtime opportunity, or obligation.

 How Do you know when you are Burned out?

 I think the best way to notice you are getting burned out is when all of your blessings start to seam like curses.

 Burn out is defined by Dictionary.com as “To be completely consumed and thus no longer aflame.”
 Ex: “the candle in the saucer had burned out”

 Much like that candle we can feel like we are consumed with life and we are drowning in it to the point where life extinguishes our candle.
 Suddenly you don’t feel like you are yourself any more, like you are at the mercy of everybody else’s schedule, and if it weren’t for the morning coffee, mid afternoon energy shots, and the night caps, you don’t know how you would stay sane.

 It honestly took me a long time to realize I was at this point.
 I just thought I needed to completely give something up in my life or change directions.
 I found myself saying things like “I wish I never got this dog”, “I want to move back to California”, and “I need a month vacation”. (a month vacation still sounds pretty nice).